 Children are mainly treated in their own HF, but there are significant differences between catchment areas.
 In 2023, 75 % of the procedures were performed in their own HF, 8 % in another HF, and 16 % were performed privately for the country as a whole.
 In the catchment areas for St. Olav and Diakonhjemmet HF, more than half of the procedures in 2023 were performed privately.

-During the period 2015-2019, the number of procedures remained stable at just over 4,000 per year.
-In 2020, the number of procedures decreased by approximately 20% compared to the period 2015-2019.
-After the pandemic, the annual number of procedures has increased each year, and in 2023, around 3,700 procedures were performed.
-The median age was 64 years in 2023 and 63 years for the perioden 2015-2022.
+During the period 2015 - 2019, the number of procedures remained stable at just over 4 000 per year.
+In 2020, the number of procedures decreased by approximately 20% compared to the period 2015 - 2019.
+After the pandemic, the number of procedures increased slightly each year.
+From 2023 to 2024, there was a larger increase, and in 2024, a total of 4171 procedures were performed.
+The median age of those undergoing surgery has remained stable at 63 years throughout the period from 2015 to 2024.

 The extent of treatment in private facilities is very limited.